Engine:

 Chromium path not found

-Your publish or CI/CD pipeline is using -r linux-x64.
-Remove it.
-Use dotnet publish -c Release -o ./publish without -r.
+Your publish or CI/CD pipeline used -r linux-x64 or --self-contained.
+Remove them: dotnet publish -c Release -o ./publish.